-If your child is exhibiting any of the above warning signs, or if you just have a feeling that something’s not right, please come see us at Westchester Health right away.
-One of our pediatricians will examine your child and may refer him/her to a mental health specialist for professional treatment.
+If your child is exhibiting any of the above warning signs, or if you just have a feeling that something’s not right, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
+He/she will examine your child and may refer him/her to a mental health specialist for professional treatment.
 Working together, we’ll make sure your child gets the help he/she needs.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.